febkosq8/GStatTracker/README.md

 - [Get crucial data about a user](https://gstattracker.tk/user) which includes details like their Username, Name, GitHub ID, Account Creation Timestamp, Followers / Following count, a list of Repositories linked to that user with each Repository entry containing the Repository Name, Visibility, Creation Timestamp, Description & URL.
 - [Get crucial data about specific repository](https://gstattracker.tk/repo) which includes details like Name, Author Name, Creation Timestamp, Last Commit Timestamp, List of Languages used, Pie Chart depicting all the Contributors and their Contributions & the Total number of Commits.
 - [Get an overview on multiple repositories](https://gstattracker.tk/bulkrepo) which includes details like Name, Last Commit TimeStamp, Author Name, Message & URL.
-- [Get an overview on a particular commit](https://gstattracker.tk/commit) which includes details like SHA, Repository Name, Commit TimeStamp, Author, Message, Total number of Additions, Deletions, Total Changes & a table which shows a detailed list of files that were changed in that particular commit.
+- [Get crucial data about a particular commit](https://gstattracker.tk/commit) which includes details like SHA, Repository Name, Commit TimeStamp, Author, Message, Total number of Additions, Deletions, Total Changes & a table which shows a detailed list of files that were changed in that particular commit.
 - [Get an overview on all the commits made to a repository](https://gstattracker.tk/repocommit) which includes details like total number of commits being shown, a Line Graph depicting the number of commits per author per day, a list of commits with each of the entry having the commit SHA, TimeStamp, Author & Message.
 - [Analyze a particular repository](https://gstattracker.tk/analyze) which includes details like total number of commits analyzed and an average grade for the repository, Statistics per Author and Commit.
 The average grade is calculated using the statistics data from both categories individual grades.
 - [Configure](https://gstattracker.tk/config) various aspects of the application according to your preference.
 This allows access to crucial tools like enabling fetch from Log feature or checking how many API calls you have left over.